-- j.
-The Sand Filter maximum dosage is 90 gallons per cycle.
-Electronic timed meters are preferred over float (on demand) type controls. - k.
-The minimum setback requirements for bottomless sand filters are the same as those required for septic tanks.

-D. The construction criteria for bottomless sand filter OWTS includes the following

-- 1. Wooden containment vessels shall be constructed of pressure treated or redwood heart grade materials. - 2.
-The sides of the above ground containment vessels shall be lined with a minimum thickness 30 mil PVC membrane liner. - 3.
+- c.
+A gate valve and check valve must be placed on the pressure transport pipe, in or near the sump tank, as appropriate. - d.
+Pressure lateral distribution piping and fittings must be a minimum of 1 inch in diameter. - e.
+Pressure manifold and transport piping must be a minimum of 2 inches in diameter. - f.
+Hydraulic orifice discharge shall be a minimum of 60 inches for upward discharge.
+Orifices shall have a protective shield. - g.
+Orifices must have a minimum 1/8-inch diameter and be placed a maximum distance of 30 inches apart. - h.
+Ends of the lateral distribution piping must be connected with a blow off riser for cleaning and inspecting.
+The riser shall extend to the ground surface and have a threaded cap. - i.
+The distribution lateral shall have 6 or 12 inches of gravel beneath the pipe (residential and commercial respectively), 2 inches of gravel above the pipe and be covered with an approved geo-textile filter prior to placement of 6 to 12 inches of soil cover. - j.
+The sand filter maximum dosage is 90 gallons per cycle.
+Electronic timed meters are preferred over float (on demand) type controls. - D. The construction criteria for bottomless sand filter OWTS includes the following: - 1.
+Wooden containment vessels shall be constructed of pressure treated or redwood heart grade materials. - 2.
+The sides of the above ground containment vessels shall be lined with a minimum thickness 30 millimeters PVC membrane liner. - 3.
 The liner must extend up the sides of the support structure with enough excess to allow the liner to be firmly anchored. - 4.
 All seams shall be factory heated or solvent welded. - 5.
 A factory fabricated boot where the pressure line passes through the liner is required.
 The boot must extend into the box.
 All fittings must extend into the liner and be watertight. - 6.
 Use of a non-woven needle punched synthetic geo-textile fabric in a thickness appropriate to protect the liner is required. - 7.
-Both the filter media surface and the sand-original soil interface must be level.

-E. The performance well criteria for bottomless sand filter OWTS includes the following

-- 1. One or more performance well(s) shall be installed 10 feet upslope of the sand filter to a depth of 24 inches below grade. - 2.
-One or more performance well(s) shall be installed 10 feet down slope of the sand filter to a depth of 24 inches below grade. - 3.
+Both the filter media surface and the sand-original soil interface must be level. - E. The performance well criteria for bottomless sand filter OWTS includes the following: - 1.
+1 or more performance wells shall be installed 10 feet upslope of the sand filter to a depth of 24 inches below grade. - 2.
+1 or more performance wells shall be installed 10 feet down slope of the sand filter to a depth of 24 inches below grade. - 3.
 If the hydraulic gradient cannot be determined on flat sites, performance wells will be required on each side of the sand filter.
-One well shall be installed 25 feet upslope and one well installed 25 feet down slope of the sand filter.
+1 well shall be installed 25 feet upslope and 1 well installed 25 feet down slope of the sand filter.
 The depths of the wells shall be a minimum of 24 inches below grade. - 4.
-On sloping sites, one or more performance wells shall be installed 25 feet down slope of the sand filter to a depth of 24 inches below grade. - 5.
-One or more performance well(s) shall be installed in the sand filter to a depth of the upper gravel and sand interface.
+On sloping sites, 1 or more performance wells shall be installed 25 feet down slope of the sand filter to a depth of 24 inches below grade.

-6. One or more performance well(s) shall be installed in the sand filter to a depth of the lower sand and gravel interface.
+- 5. 1 or more performance wells shall be installed in the sand filter to a depth of the upper gravel and sand interface. - 6.
+1 or more performance wells shall be installed in the sand filter to a depth of the lower sand and gravel interface.
 See Figure 11.6.